mayurjadhav-23/portfolio/readme.md

 # Mayur Jadhav's Portfolio

 Welcome to my portfolio repository!
-This repository showcases my professional skills, projects, and achievements in cybersecurity, cloud computing, and UI design.
+This repository showcases my professional skills and projects.
----
-### Introduction
-This repository contains the code for my personal portfolio website.
-It highlights my work in cybersecurity, cloud computing, and UI design, and features details about my projects, skills, and professional background.

 ### Technologies Used
 **HTML**